DanielEstrada971102/DTPatternRecognition/README.md

 python3 concentrator.py --inpath /lustrefs/hdd_pool_dir/L1T/Filter/ZprimeToMuMu_M-6000/0000/ --maxfiles 20
 ```

 This will command will run over 20 files in the `inpath` folder, and run the analyses defined under `concentrator.py`.
-By default it will produce the histograms defined in `utils/baseHistos.py` in a `.root` file.
-It is possible to change the output format by setting `--dumpmode` argument to `pickle` or `both`.

 ## How it works
 The `utils/ntuple_reader.py` code will read DTNtuples and fetch all the different objects that can be fetched from there: